Impurity screening by defects in (1+1)$d$ quantum critical systems

-Let us inspect the ULS model in greater detail.
-If spin-1 is viewed as the fundamental representation of SU(3), this model can be recast as the SU(3) Heisenberg chain (up to rescaling and overall shift).
-In other words, the symmetry of $H_{S=1}(\beta=1)$ is enhanced from SO(3) to PSU(3).
-The SU(3)$_{1}$ CFT realized in $H_{S=1}(\beta=1)$ has three primary fields labeled by the SU(3) representations $\mb{0}$, $\mb{3}$, and $\bar{\mb{3}}$.
+If spin-1 is viewed as the fundamental representation of SU(3), the ULS model can be recast as the SU(3) Heisenberg chain (up to rescaling and overall shift).
+In other words, the symmetry of $H_{S=1}(\gamma=1)$ is enhanced from SO(3) to PSU(3).
+There are three primary fields in the SU(3)$_{1}$ CFT labeled by the SU(3) representations $\mb{0}$, $\mb{3}$, and $\bar{\mb{3}}$.
 The corresponding Cardy states are precisely the three SPT states with PSU(3) symmetry.
 Without loss of generality, the reference boundary state is chosen as $\ket{\mb{0}}$.
 If a spin-1/2 impurity is attached to one end of the ULS chain [which brings the symmetry down to SO(3)], it would appear that no Cardy state can screen the impurity: the $\mb{3}$ and $\bar{\mb{3}}$ representations simply reduce to spin-1 when the symmetry is broken down to SO(3).
-Nevertheless, the SU(3)$_{1}$ CFT occurs at a transition out of the Haldane phase, so the spin-1/2 edge modes of the latter could manifest itself in the critical theory.
+Nevertheless, the SU(3)$_{1}$ CFT occurs at a transition out of the Haldane phase, so the spin-1/2 edge modes could manifest themselves in the critical theory.
 In fact, orbifolding a $\Z_{2}$ symmetry $C$ in the SU(3)$_{1}$ CFT leads to the SU(2)$_{4}$ CFT.
-This $\Z_{2}$ symmetry is the charge conjugation of SU(3) that exchanges the two fundamental representations $\mb{3}$ and $\ol{\mb{3}}$~\footnote{More precisely, $C$ is the chiral $\Z_{2}$ symmetry that only acts in the left or the right sector.
+This symmetry is the charge conjugation of SU(3) that exchanges the two fundamental representations $\mb{3}$ and $\ol{\mb{3}}$~\footnote{More precisely, $C$ is the chiral $\Z_{2}$ symmetry that only acts in the left or the right sector.
 The charge conjugation acting on the full CFT is an invertible $\Z_{2}$ symmetry.}.
 After orbifolding, a twist operator becomes the spin-1/2 field of SU(2)$_{4}$.
-Therefore, the $C$ symmetry defect operator transforms as spin-1/2 under SO(3), and it is expected to screen a spin-1/2 impurity to generate a new boundary condition.
+Therefore, the $C$ symmetry defect operator transforms as spin-1/2 under SO(3), so it can screen a spin-1/2 impurity to generate a new boundary condition.
 The associated TDL is denoted as $\cal{D}_{\frac{1}{2}}$.